csiro-auscalval/PyGamma/README.md

 ### Running unit tests & code coverage

 Gamma-InSAR uses pytest for execute the unittests.
+Note that running `coverage.py` alone **does not accurately record coverage results!** The pytest-cov tool is required to measure this correctly.

 ```BASH
 cd <gamma-insar project dir>